timonweb/django-tailwind/setup-ai.md

 1. **MANDATORY**: Ask user for app name before Step 3 (tailwind init)
 2. **MANDATORY**: Only add 'tailwind' to INSTALLED_APPS in Step 2
 3. **MANDATORY**: Add theme app to INSTALLED_APPS only AFTER Step 3 creates it
+4. **MANDATORY**: All django_browser_reload setup MUST use `if DEBUG:` conditions
+5. **FORBIDDEN**: Do NOT create any test views or test routes
-4. Always use `--no-input` flag for tailwind commands
+6. Always use `--no-input` flag for tailwind commands
-5. Verify each step before proceeding
+7. Verify each step before proceeding
-6. Check for error messages in command output
+8. Check for error messages in command output
-7. After successful setup, inform user to run: `python manage.py tailwind dev`
+9. After successful setup, inform user to run: `python manage.py tailwind dev`

 ### Error Detection
 Watch for these error patterns: